eclipse-threadx/getting-started/docs/troubleshooting.md

 * restart Termite

 ## Azure CLI
+??

 ## Physical Setup

 ### USB
-Try a different cable
+*Try a different cable
-Try a different port on your computer
+*Try a different port on your computer
-Restart your computer to make sure drivers have installed correctly Check in Device Manager and make sure all devices have are connected correctly Reinstall drivers / flashing software and make sure all components are installed correctly
+*Restart your computer to make sure drivers have installed correctly *Check in Device Manager and make sure all devices have are connected correctly *Reinstall drivers / flashing software and make sure all components are installed correctly

 ### Board specific
 * Make sure all switches / DIP switches are setup correctly, as specified in the guide or in the associated devkit documentation